huggingface/optimum-habana/examples/kubernetes/README.md

 * [Docker](https://docs.docker.com/engine/install/)
 * [Docker compose](https://docs.docker.com/compose/install/)
 * [kubectl](https://kubernetes.io/docs/tasks/tools/) installed and configured to access a cluster
+* [Optional] [Minikube](https://minikube.sigs.k8s.io/docs/start/) installed and configured to access a Kubernetes cluster on a single node
 * [Helm CLI](https://helm.sh/docs/intro/install/)

+> If you are intending to run a Kubernetes cluster on a single node (locally), you will need a tool like [Minikube](https://minikube.sigs.k8s.io/docs/start/) to be installed first

 ### Cluster Requirements